Tycho Brahe Medal

 Preamble

-In 2007, the EAS has created the Tycho Brahe Prize — to be awarded annually — in recognition of the development or exploitation of European instruments, or major discoveries based largely on such instruments.
+In 2007, the EAS has created the Tycho Brahe Prize — to be awarded annually — in recognition of the exploitation or development of European instruments which led to major discoveries.
 From 2019, EAS awards the Tycho Brahe Medal.

 Award

 Until 2018, the prize carried a monetary reward of € 6000.–.
-From 2019, a silver medal and a certificate is awarded.
+From 2019, a medal and a certificate is awarded.
 The award ceremony takes place during the annual EAS meeting.
 The winner of the medal is invited to present a talk at one of the plenary sessions.
-The Tycho Brahe Medal lecture may be published in The Astronomy and Astrophysics Review.

 Nomination